ministryofjustice/opg-lpa/scripts/pipeline/check_ecr_scan_results/README.md

 The script takes arguments for:

-- Repository name search terms (comma separated) e.g, `online-lpa,perfplat`.
+- Repository name search terms (comma separated) e.g, `online-lpa`.
 - Image tag (optional) default to `latest`.
 - Slack token.
 - Slack channel to use for posting results.